 And that was enough.

-The evening after coming to God with what I felt was a fruitless appeal, he stirred my heart to pray this person would see his life has value.
+The evening after coming to God with what I thought was a fruitless appeal, he stirred my heart to pray this person would see one thing: that his life has value.
 To see that despite all the bumps, mistakes and pain, his life was worth saving.

 Thank you, Jesus.

 She went on, referring to a passage in Mark 5, where a demon-possessed man isolated himself to the tombs.
 This man was a complete outcast, cutting himself and living among the dead, and yet valuable to the King of Kings.
 Jesus saw him and deemed his life worth saving.